ganeshsjsu/aurora-softcpu/docs/assembler.md

-# Aurora-16 Assembler
+# SoftCPU-16 Assembler

-Aurora's two-pass assembler converts readable assembly into binary images that the emulator can load directly.
+SoftCPU's two-pass assembler converts readable assembly into binary images that the emulator can load directly.

 ## Pipeline